0917Ray/0917Ray/README.md

 -
 -->
 - 🔭 I’m currently an PhD student at City University of Hong Kong.
-- 👯 My research interests lie in the theory foundation of machine learning & deep learning, and optimization theory.
+- 👯 My research interests lie in the theory foundation of machine learning & deep learning & large language model, specifically use non-convex optimization theory to understand them.
 - 🤔 I’m looking for anyone who shares the same interests with me!
 - 📧 How to reach me: My e-mail: changrui0917@gmail.com
+- 🛜 If you want to know me better, you can go to my homepage: [0917Ray](https://0917ray.github.io/)
 - ⚡ My interests: Music, jogging, shooting, of course, mathematics and coding!
 ![](https://github-readme-stats.vercel.app/api?username=0917ray&theme=tokyonight&card_width=800)